Icon for Print & Digital Media Publication Using Adobe InDesign Credential

 keyboard_arrow_down

-This objective covers document structure, such as layers, and managing document structure for efficient workflows.
+This objective covers document structure, such as layers and pages including parent pages.

 • 3.1 Use layers to manage design elements.